List

 - An Unordered List maintains insertion order, as long as new elements are appended.

-- An Ordered List maintains rank order, and sorts itself every time new elements are added.
+- An Ordered List maintains value order, and sorts itself every time new elements are added.

 - In an Ordered List, elements of mixed data types are first ordered by type, then by value.